Article

 Only after the elevator car floor is precisely aligned with the building’s floor sill will the doors be allowed to open.
 This process ensures consistent leveling accuracy, even when load conditions or mechanical factors change.

 Because of this continuous feedback and correction capability, elevator leveling sensors are a critical part of any modern elevator leveling system, supporting safety, reliability, and long-term performance.
+For elevator leveling sensor replacement or supply, see Panda Elevator Parts.

 How Does an Elevator Leveling Sensor Work?